 If you’re interested in learning about Lombok’s traditional weaving, we highly recommend hiring a guide to take your party to Sukarara where visitors have the opportunity to try using their looms, take photos in traditional Sasak clothes, and purchase their merchandise.

-For Boutique Choose: Waroeng Moerah Riverbrick
+Boutique Dining: Waroeng Moerah Riverbrick

 The restaurant is actually on Gili Islands.
 Could we find another one, please?